Could bank branches powered by next-gen technology be the future of African banking, and what would it mean for incumbents and their customers?

 Smart branches in Africa

 In terms of smart branches, Africa has an advantage over the more developed markets because it’s not weighed down by legacy infrastructure and may have less difficulty embracing change.
-Huge potential exists for banks to directly adopt new approaches and even leapfrog global competitors in the future.

 African banks are already proving that they may be among the pioneers in terms of next-generation solutions, such as WhatsApp banking.
 The same could be true regarding smart branches and by making the most of new constraints and projecting a modern and dynamic image.